This page has been optimized for printing

 Generating a SSH Key (Linux/Mac)

-In a terminal type the following:
+In a terminal, type the following command:

 ssh-keygen -b 2048

-This will then provide the following output:
+This will generate the following output:

 Generating public/private rsa key pair.